OSHA Standard

 What Is the OSHA Standard for Flexible Cords?

 That sounds straightforward, but here’s what most people miss: flexible cords aren’t one-size-fits-all.
-Even so, they come in different types, each rated for specific voltages and applications.
-And the standard doesn’t just say “use a cord. ” It says use the right cord.
+On the flip side, they come in different types, each rated for specific voltages and applications.
+Also, the standard doesn’t just say “use a cord. ” It says use the right cord.

 What Are Flexible Cords?